 To find out if your Medicare Advantage plan covers birth control procedures, check with your plan administrator or read over your plan documents.
 Medicare Advantage plans are private insurance products, so what they cover varies from plan to plan.

 Some Medicare Advantage plans include Part D prescription drug coverage as well.
-As with any Medicare Part D plan, you’ll need to check the plan’s formulary to see which birth control medications are covered.
+As with any Medicare Part D plan, you’ll need to check the plan’s formulary to see which birth control medications the plan covers.

-When you’re discussing birth control methods with your healthcare provider, you may also want to verify your plan’s coverage, so you can keep costs low.
+When discussing birth control methods with your healthcare professional, you may also want to verify your plan’s coverage so you can keep costs low.

 Medicare supplement plans

-Medigap plans only cover Medicare-approved medications and procedures, so it won’t help you pay for a birth control method that isn’t covered under Medicare’s rules.
+Medigap plans only cover Medicare-approved medications and procedures, so they won’t help you pay for a birth control method that isn’t covered under Medicare’s rules.

 Medicare Advantage and Medicare Part D prescription drug plans are offered by private insurance companies.
 Their costs vary according to the plan you choose and the coverage it provides.